 Use On-Screen Keyboard.
 This option sets On-Screen Keyboard to run when you log on to Windows.
 On-Screen Keyboard displays a visual keyboard with all the standard keys.
 You can select keys using the mouse or another pointing device, or you can use keys on the standard keyboard.
 For more information about using On-Screen Keyboard, see Type without using the keyboard (On-Screen Keyboard).

 Use Speech Recognition.
-Use this option to control the computer with your voice.
+The option allows you to control the computer with your voice.
 With a microphone, you can speak commands that the computer will understand and respond to, as well as dictate text.
 For more information about setting up Speech Recognition, see Set up Speech Recognition.